What to Do When Apple Carplay Does Not Work in iOS 16/17?

 You should begin by downloading the Dr.Fone - System Repair (iOS) application to your computer.

 Step 2: Establish a secure connection between your iPhone and PC through a lightning cable.
 Let the application recognize your iPhone.
+Go to 'iPhone' > 'iOS Repair'.
 Now, select anyone between the Standard and Advanced modes.
-Choosing the Standard mode will be better for data safety.
+Choosing the Standard Repair mode will be better for data safety.

-Step 3: The app automatically recognizes your iPhone model, and a list of supported iOS versions will appear.
-Select iOS 16 and hit 'Start'.
+Step 3: Now, follow the guide to put iPhone into recovery mode.
+The app automatically recognizes your iPhone model, and a list of iOS firmware will appear.
+Select one and hit 'Download'.

 Step 4: The iOS system firmware starts downloading.
 The large file size can keep you waiting for some time.
 Make sure that the internet connectivity remains smooth through the process.
-In case of download failure, you can tap the 'Download' button to start a manual download in any internet browser.
-You can restore the downloaded firmware by clicking on the 'Select' button.
+In case of download failure, you can tap the 'Click here' button to start a manual download in any internet browser.

 The tool will verify the firmware when the download process gets completed.

 Step 5: On successful firmware verification, the following screen gets displayed.
-Start the repairing process by hitting the 'Fix Now' button.
+Start the repairing process by hitting the 'Repair Now' button.

 The process may take some time to finish.
 Let your iPhone get restarted, and you will observe that your device's CarPlay function is working perfectly.